Slow motion shots are used in movies and TV shows to slow down scenes that would otherwise be boring.

 How To Use Slow Motion In Film

-1. Find a camera with slow motion feature.
+- Find a camera with a slow-motion feature.

-3. If using a digital SLR camera, set your picture size to high resolution.
+- If using a digital SLR camera, set your picture size to high-resolution.
 A high-resolution picture will come out sharper than a low-resolution one.

-If you are filming something like water flowing then it can sometimes work well to film at a lower frame rate, for example 3 frames per.
+If you are filming something like water flowing then it can sometimes work well to film at a lower frame rate, for example, three frames per.

 As with many aspects of production, there are several different ways to approach shooting in slow motion:

-2. Shoot at twice frame rate (48 fps, then 96 fps).
-Playback at double frame rate will give you an effective slow-motion effect.
+- Shoot at twice the frame rate (48 fps, then 96 fps).
+Playback at a double frame rate will give you an effective slow-motion effect.